wilsonwang371/metrics-gen/README.md

 ```

 Meaning of the `//+trace:define` parameters:

 - `interval`: The interval at which metrics are collected.
 - `duration`: The duration for which metrics are stored.
 - `runtime-metrics`: Whether to collect runtime metrics, such as memory usage and goroutine count.
 - `runtime-metrics-interval`: The interval at which runtime metrics are collected.

+Meaning of the `//+trace:execution-time` parameters:

+- `cooldown-time-ms`: The cooldown time in milliseconds.
+If the function is called again within the cooldown time, the execution time will not be measured.

 ### 2. Run `metrics-gen`